pajtai/event-pool/README.md

 1 === events.register('group', function() {...}, 'label');
 ```

 Events are triggered in the order registered.
-All event callbacks are called in order.
+All event callbacks are called in order without waiting for resolution of any returned promises.
 The trigger  event returns a promise, and this promise is only resolved once all the promises returned by the callbacks - if any - are resolved.

 ```javascript
 var events = require('event-pool');